causiq/logary/README.md

        also may change your data structure.
      </blockquote>
    * SQLServerHealth – a service that keeps track of IO/latency performance for highly loaded SQL Servers
-   * Ingestion.Http – a well-maintained Suave WebPart that you run as a part of your Suave server, that enables you to use [logary-js](https://www.npmjs.com/package/logary-js).
+   * Ingestion.Http – a well-maintained F# WebPart that you run as a part of your F# server, that enables you to use [logary-js](https://www.npmjs.com/package/logary-js).

 ## Tutorial and things around Message